 Contractor: Matheim & Walker of St. Joseph, Missouri

 Description: The building faces north and is a four story red colored brick, stone and concrete structure.
-The building is located on landscaped grounds in the center of the city.
+The building is located on landscaped grounds in the center of El Dorado.
 The north front has a large portico with four tall Ionic columns supporting a pediment at the roof line.
 Wide stone steps lead up to the entrance on the first story.
 On the second story is a balcony.
 On the east and west corners are octagonal red colored brick towers with octagonal red colored roofs.
 In the center of the building rises a high square red colored brick clock tower with steep roof.
 The base of the building is course stone.
 The building has a hipped roof.
 In the interior are mosaic floor tiles, white colored glazed tile, wainscoting and plaster wall murals by H H Mitchell.
 The former courtroom is located on the second story with balcony on the third story.
 The building houses the County District Court of the 13th Judicial District.
 On the southeast side is the modern two story Judicial Building constructed in 1971.

 Note: Plans were adopted in July, 1908.
 Bids were then asked for and Mathein & Walter, of St. Joseph, Missouri, were awarded the contract for the building for $60,000 on August 5, 1908.
 Work was commenced early in September and the building completed and accepted September 10, 1909.

 Note: The architect, George P Washburn & Sons, designed courthouses in Anderson County, Atchison County, Chautaugua County, Doniphan County, Franklin County, Harper County, Kingman County, Miami County, Pratt County and Woodson County, and Beaver County in Oklahoma.